Graduation Ceremonies Being Broadcast Live Online

 Additionally, consider if you’ll have multiple cameras and audio sources.
 In that case, you may need a technician working at a live switcher to choose between available inputs on-the-fly, to output a cohesive recording.

 Other important accessories may include: extra batteries, hard drives or memory cards for local storage of recorded files, and more.
 For the sake of this article, we’ll leave accessories up to you.
-They’ll be dependent on your exact needs.
+Ultimately, they depend upon your exact needs.

 4. Fast Internet Connection

-Whichever type of encoder you use, you need to connect it to a fast internet connection to upload your stream.
+Whichever encoding method you choose, you need to connect the encoder to a fast internet connection to upload your stream.
 We recommend an upload speed of between 2 and 5 Mbps (that’s megabits, not megabytes) for HD video streaming.
 Any slower and you’ll negatively affect the quality of your transmission.

 For a more detailed calculation, we recommend that your connection upload speed be no less than double the bit-rate at which you plan to stream your video.
 This will ensure a good quality stream on your end.

-As a side note, it’s important that you’re able to guarantee a stable, fast connection.
-At the same time, this can be impossible if you’re using a public network that the thousands of attendees at a large graduation ceremony are also using.
-Be sure that you not only have the bandwidth now, but that when the event time arrives, you’ll still have all the bandwidth you need.
+As a side note, it’s important to guarantee a stable, fast connection for your audience.
+However, this can be impossible if you’re using a public network that the thousands of attendees at a large graduation ceremony are also using.
+Be sure that you not only have the necessary bandwidth now but also when the event time arrives.

 To broadcast live online, we recommend a wired Ethernet connection as the fastest, most stable method of getting online.
 Compared to Wi-Fi, Ethernet LAN has lower latency, higher average speeds, and less chance of signal interference.
 For a graduation ceremony, Ethernet will certainly be the fastest and most appropriate method.